 Dangers and Precautions

-It is important to note that the following information is not meant to deter anyone from visiting this popular Falls, but only to educate the visitor as to what can, and a short history of what has, happened on this trail over the years.
+It’s important to note that the following information is not meant to deter anyone from visiting Abrams Falls, but merely to educate the visitor as to what can, and what has previously, happened on this trail over the years.

 There are also plenty of rocks scattered all around the bottom and at the top of the waterfall.
-Most of which are very slippery and prone to accidents resulting from not wearing good hiking boots.
-So if you aren’t wearing the right footwear, it is advised to keep your distance; you can still get an excellent photo of Abrams Falls from a safe distance.
+Most of which are very slippery and can cause accidents resulting from not wearing good hiking boots.
+So, if you aren’t wearing the right footwear, it’s advised that you should keep your distance; you can still get an excellent photo of Abrams Falls from a safer distance.

-When hiking anywhere in the Smoky Mountains, it's advised to carry a backpack to transport the essentials of the hike.
-You should have water, snacks, other safety items.
+When hiking anywhere in the Great Smoky Mountains National Park, it's advised to have a backpack to carry all the essentials you may need during your hike which include water, snacks, safety items.
 It should also be noted that while the water in the pool from Abrams Falls looks clear and inviting, never even think about drinking it.
 You don’t want your vacation cut short by a simple little sip of what appeared to be safe and cool mountain drinking water; it does contain bacteria.

 Beyond Abrams Falls

-It is recommended to get an early start, especially if you want to see Abrams Falls.
+It’s recommended to get an early start, especially if you want to see Abrams Falls.
 Cades Cove can get awful crowded with vehicle traffic and bear jams can only worsen matters.
 Despite the early start, it can still take some time getting through the loop.
-So don’t be in a rush and be mindful to respect your fellow nature lovers.
-After all, this should be designated as an all day sightseeing adventure.
-You will want to remember as being memorable, not one that reminds you of your busy daily life.
+So, don’t be in a rush and be mindful to respect your fellow nature lovers.
+After all, this should be designated as an all-day sightseeing adventure you’ll want to be pleasant and memorable and not stressful and like your busy everyday daily life.